-The purpose of this procedure is to ensure there are procedures and practices in place, at all Dales Marine Services (DMS) sites that limit personal exposure to vibration that has the potential to cause harm to employees and to keep that exposure to within acceptable limits.
+The purpose of this procedure is to ensure there are procedures and practices in place, at all [COMPANY NAME] sites that limit personal exposure to vibration that has the potential to cause harm to employees and to keep that exposure to within acceptable limits.

 SCOPE

-This procedure applies to all sites owned and managed by DMS.
-It applies to all DMS employees while carrying out work tasks involving vibratory equipment on those sites or carrying out work involving vibratory equipment at off-site locations.
+This procedure applies to all sites owned and managed by [COMPANY NAME] .
+It applies to all [COMPANY NAME] employees while carrying out work tasks involving vibratory equipment on those sites or carrying out work involving vibratory equipment at off-site locations.

 INTRODUCTION

-This document describes DMS procedures for controlling employee exposure to work place activities which are known to contribute to the development of Hand Arm Vibration Syndrome (HAVS).
+This document describes DMS procedures for controlling employee exposure to work-place activities which are known to contribute to the development of Hand Arm Vibration Syndrome (HAVS).

 RESPONSIBILITIES